dotmaster/toYaml/README.md

-# jsonToYaml - A json to yaml serializer  #
+# toYaml - A json to yaml serializer  #

-jsonToYaml is a very simple and superfast JSON to YAML serializer - encoder - dumper - whatever you like ;)
+toYaml is a very simple and superfast JSON to YAML serializer - encoder - dumper - whatever you like ;)

 ## Features and Support ##

 Javascript Objects and Arrays are supported by extending Object.prototype and Array.prototype.
-Right now jsonToYaml features cicular dependency resolution and relational links.
+Right now toYaml features cicular dependency resolution and relational links.

 ## YAML Spec ##